5 Ways to Create an Accessible Library for All Users

 Reading more:

-- Screen Readers and Magnification Software: Provide computers equipped with screen reading software for users with visual impairments and magnification software for those with low vision.
+- Screen Readers and Magnification Software: Provide computers equipped with screen reader software for users with visual impairments and magnification software for those with low vision.

-- Hearing Loops and Captioned Content: Implement hearing loop systems for users with hearing aids and ensure that multimedia content, such as videos and computer programs, includes captions.
+- Hearing Loops and Captioned Content: Implement a hearing loop system for users with hearing aids and ensure that multimedia content, such as videos and computer programs, includes captions.

-- Adaptive Keyboards and Mice: Offer adaptive input devices, like keyboards with large keys or alternative layout options, and mice designed for users with limited dexterity.
+- Adaptive Keyboards and Mice: Offer adaptive input devices, like adaptive keyboards with large keys or alternative layouts, and adaptive mice designed for users with limited dexterity.

 Providing materials in various formats ensures that library resources are accessible to users with different needs and preferences.